 - 2 large eggs, at room temperature

-In a large mixing bowl, whisk together the almond flour, coconut sugar, cocoa powder, tapioca flour, baking soda, and salt.
+- In a large mixing bowl, whisk together the almond flour, coconut sugar, cocoa powder, arrowroot flour, baking soda, and salt.
 Set aside.

 - In a small mixing bowl, whisk the eggs, then whisk in the oil and vanilla.

 - Pour the wet (egg, etc) mixture into the dry (flour/sugar) mixture.
 Stir to combine.